digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

    An approval for `c1`\ 's archival and a rejection for `c2`\ 's archival.
    The diagrams omit this technicality.

-The third diagram shows how locking and pessimistic rejections can lead to incorrect negative responses.
+The third diagram shows how locking and pessimistic rejections can lead to unnecessary rejections.
 Now, the painter's acceptance of `tx1` is sequenced before Alice's retraction like in the :ref:`first diagram <pessimistically-rejected-conflict1>`, but the Iou between `A` and the `Bank` has already been archived earlier.
 The painter receives only the view for `c2`, since `P` is not a stakeholder of the Iou `c1`.